muceres/desktop-nfc-reader/README.md

 > Desktop NFC wristbands reader

-Basic NFC Desktop reader for windows connected with an API able to connect used to connect someone to a webapp based on the NFC ID.
+Basic NFC Desktop reader for windows connected with an API and used to connect someone to a webapp based on the NFC ID.

 ## License